konveyor/enhancements/enhancements/crane-2.0/run-functions/README.md

 ## Proposal
-- We can add a subcommand in the crane cli that can run KRM functions with the arguments.
+- We will add a subcommand in the crane cli that can run KRM functions with the arguments.
 The underlying functionality can be built on top of [kyaml](https://pkg.go.dev/sigs.k8s.io/kustomize/kyaml) package that provides libraries to run containerized function images.

-- We can also create a library which will perform the similar tasks as a subcommand.
+We'll also create a library which will perform the similar tasks as a subcommand.
 It might be helpful to automate the execution of functions as we don't need to depend on cli commands to execute functions.

 ### Command
 Crane subcommand will follow this synopsis:
 ```
-crane fn run [DIR] [flags] [-- args]
+crane fn run [flags] [-- args]
 ```
 > The above subcommand will be used for transforming resources in a directory using functions.
 If a function fails, the process is aborted and the resource files will be left unchanged.

 #### Args:

-  *DIR:*
-> Path to the local directory containing resources.
-Defaults to the current working directory.

   *args:*
 >	Arguments to pass to the function.
 The value can be in `key=value` format and come after the separator **'--'**

   *Flags:*
 >
-    --image, i:
+	  --image, i: (required)
 		Container image of the function to execute i.e. *quay.io/krm-fn/set-annotation:v3.1*.

 	  --as-current-user:
-		Use the uid and gid of the command executor to run the function in the container
+		Use the uid and gid of the command executor to run the function in the container.

-	  --env, e:
+		If the flag is not specified the container will run as `nobody`

+	  --env:
 		List of local environment variables to be exported to the container function.
 		The value can be in key=value format or only the key of an already exported environment variable..